Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/solver_interface.rst

 * If ``objective_focus`` is set to
   :attr:`~pyomo.contrib.pyros.util.ObjectiveType.nominal`,
-  then those variables are evaluated at the nominal uncertain parameter realization
+  then the objective is evaluated subject to the nominal uncertain parameter realization
 * If ``objective_focus`` is set to
   :attr:`~pyomo.contrib.pyros.util.ObjectiveType.worst_case`,
-  then those variables are evaluated at the uncertain parameter realization that induces the worst-case objective function value
+  then the objective is evaluated subject the uncertain parameter realization that induces the worst-case objective value

 The second-stage variable and state variable values in the :ref:`solution loaded to the model <pyros_output_final_solution>`